piles and haemorrhoid

 • Squat with your feet flat on the floor.

-• Bring your palms together in a prayer position at your chest.
+• Bring your palms together in a prayer position at chest level.

-• Use your elbows to gently press your knees apart.
+• Use your elbows to gently press the knees outward.

 2. Pawanmuktasana (Wind-Relieving Pose)

-Benefits: Relieves gas and bloating, improves digestion, and supports intestinal health.
+Benefits: Helps relieve gas and bloating, improves digestion, and supports intestinal function.

 How to do:

-• Hold your shins and gently pull the knees in.
+• Hold the shins and gently pull the knees in.

-• Keep the head on the floor or raise it toward the knees.
+• Keep the head relaxed on the floor or gently raise it toward the knees.

 • Hold for 20–30 seconds and repeat.